Creative Writing

 Applications will be considered from graduates of all disciplines.
 Applicants will normally have a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or above, in any discipline.
 For North American students a cumulative GPA of 3.2 is normally expected.
 Applicants with relevant writing or arts experience (eg. working in publishing, journalism or arts administration) are also invited to apply.

-All applicants will be asked to submit a short piece of creative writing (of at least 1000 words (any genre).
+All applicants will be asked to submit a short piece of creative writing (of 1000 words (any genre).
 This piece of creative writing will be used by the teaching team to evaluate each applicant's suitability.
 Further examples of the applicant's work may be requested.

 Application dates